 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 79.
-The tide heights today are 0.7 ft and 0.0 ft.
+The tidal coefficient today is 106.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 103 to end the day with a tidal coefficient of 100.
+The heigh of the tide is 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Destin which is of 1.0 ft and a minimum height of -0.3 ft.